Close Banner

 Disney World Christmas Decorations

 Decorating is a big-time affair all over the resort.
-The Disney World Christmas decorations start going up as early as mid-October, with Magic Kingdom undergoing a magical overnight transformation from Halloween to Christmas after the last Mickey's Not-So-Scary Halloween Party on Nov.
-1. Each of the parks has its own iconic tree as well as park-specific decor.
+The Disney World Christmas decorations start going up as early as mid-October, with Magic Kingdom undergoing a magical overnight transformation from Halloween to Christmas after the last Mickey's Not-So-Scary Halloween Party.
+Each of the parks has its own iconic tree as well as park-specific decor.
 It may take the elves several weeks to get all of the decorations in place, so keep that in mind if you're visiting very early in November.
-Some decorations may already be in place ahead of the official start, though not everything is guaranteed until Nov.
-11 and beyond.
+Some decorations may already be in place before the official start, though not everything is guaranteed until the official holiday start date.

 The resorts, especially the deluxe resorts, get really decorated for Christmas.
-Disney's Grand Floridian Resort, Disney's Contemporary Resort, Disney's Boardwalk Inn Hotel, Disney's Wilderness Lodge and Disney's Beach and Yacht Clubs all have spectacular, oversized gingerbread displays.
+Disney's Contemporary Resort, Disney's Boardwalk Inn Hotel, Disney's Wilderness Lodge and Disney's Beach and Yacht Clubs all have spectacular, oversized gingerbread displays.
 The resorts also feature magnificent (and often gigantic) Christmas trees, each decorated in theme with the resorts.
 Disney's Animal Kingdom Lodge even gets a life-sized gingerbread baby giraffe and zebra!
-Select resort restaurants will also be offering holiday menus and specialty food and drink.
+Select resort restaurants will also offer holiday menus and specialty food and drink.
 Learn more in our complete guide!

 No matter where you're staying, expect some gorgeous holiday decor to fit your resort.
 But word to the wise: Book a Disney Resort hotel for the holidays as early as possible!